 That’s where Aspire’s Business Book Reviews come in.
 A regular ongoing series where Kansas City business owners and professionals will be able to pick up the key ideas and themes from a great business book…and figure out how to start applying those ideas right away.
-For less than the price of a hard back, you’ll get breakfast (or maybe lunch) and a complete summary and review of an important book.
+For less than the price of a hardback copy, you’ll get breakfast and a complete summary and review of an important book.

 The morning meetings may be kind of early – but we’ll have coffee and breakfast for you and you’ll be on your way, smarter, happier and better looking than you were before (well at least smarter and happier).
 We guarantee it!

 “I thoroughly enjoyed the group discussion around the key points of the book…”

 “The best 1.5 hours I’ve spent in a long time.”

 “I thought this was extremely valuable.
 It was very inspirational and my head is already spinning with ideas and things I want to implement.”

 “Saved me time – gave me important information – had interesting discussions!
 Went back to work!
 (Great use of my time)!”